brightonsmith/FEA-Project/README.md

 1. Open Bash.
 2. Navigate to the directory `FEA-Project/Build` using `cd "Your/path/to/FEA-Project/Build"`.
-3. Type `make` and press Enter to compile the program
+3. Type `make` and press Enter to compile the program.
-4. Type `./fea` and press Enter to run the program
+4. Type `./fea` and press Enter to run the program.
 5. The output file `outputFile.txt` will be generated in the `FEA-Project/Build` directory.

 ## Input File Format